Frequently Asked Questions

 - Immunizations for travel or employment

-- Private hospital room unless medically necessary and approved by Coventry in advance
+- Private hospital room, unless medically necessary and approved by your plan in advance

 - Custodial care

-- Benefits and services not covered by Medicare unless specifically described as a covered service in Coventry materials
+- Benefits and services not covered by Medicare unless specifically described as a covered service in your plan materials

-Can my Coventry benefit package change after I enroll?
+Can my plan's benefit package change after I enroll?